cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 }

 type Mempool[T MempoolTx] interface {
-	// Insert attempts to insert a MempoolTx into the mempool returning an error
+	// Insert attempts to insert a MempoolTx into the app-side mempool returning
-	// upon failure.
+	// an error upon failure.
 	Insert(T) error
-	// ReapMaxBytes returns the next set of available transactions from the mempool,
+	// ReapMaxBytes returns the next set of available transactions from the app-side
-	// up to maxBytes or until the mempool is empty.
-The application can decide to
+	// mempool, up to maxBytes or until the mempool is empty.
+The application can
-	// return transactions from it's own mempool or from the incoming TxRecords or
+	// decide to return transactions from it's own mempool or from the incoming
-	// some combination of both.
-The notion of 'available' or 'next' is defined by
+	// TxRecords or some combination of both.
+The notion of 'available' or 'next'
-	// the application's mempool implementation.
+	// is defined by the application's mempool implementation.
 	ReapMaxBytes(txRecords abci.TxRecords, maxBytes int) ([]PrepareTxRecord[T], error)
 	// NumTxs returns the number of transactions currently in the mempool.
 	NumTxs() int